skills/idea-to-app-with-spark/.github/steps/1-step.md

    </details>

-1. Copy your favorite choice and paste it into the description text box, then **attach** the related example image.
+1. Copy your favorite choice and paste it into the description text box.
 Click the **Submit** button.
 You will be forward to a page with the chat interface and live preview.

    <img width="350" alt="Spark start box with example text and highlighted submit button" src="https://github.com/user-attachments/assets/0e6afb14-7791-4741-b2c1-bb788ee5bba1">

-1. In the left chat panel, notice that Spark is providing constant feedback about progress of your app.
+1. In the left chat panel, notice that Spark is providing live feedback about the progress of your app.

    <img width="350" alt="Spark chat with live progress information" src="https://github.com/user-attachments/assets/45ded9dc-6744-4a16-ae4f-af25836a5ae8">

 1. Wait a few minutes for Spark to finish.
 Enjoy the playful messages while you wait!

-Note: Your results will likely be different from the example screenshot shared earlier.
+   > 🪧**Note:** Your results will likely be different from the example screenshot shared earlier.

    <img width="350" alt="Playful messages with sparkles decoration" src="https://github.com/user-attachments/assets/46ca83de-22e0-47ca-b54c-e6acf975c7b9">

 > [!TIP]
 > If you start multiple Spark apps with the same or similar descriptions, you'll get different results.
 A great way to explore parallel ideas!
-But be careful, that will also use up your quota quickly too!
+But be careful, it will also use up your quota quickly too!

 <details>
 <summary>Having trouble? 🤷</summary><br/>